 The eastern-facing window with soft, morning sun is the best, but if that isn’t available, you can use a southern-facing window too.

 In this case, make sure the orchid isn’t getting too much direct sun.
 The west-facing window tends to be too harsh on the leaves, causing “sunburn.”If you don’t have either east or south, you can use LED grow lights to promote development.
 In general, Cattleyas prefer brighter light than the phalaenopsis (moth orchids) do.
-If you have both, place the cattleya closer to the light than the phalaenopsis, who will prefer more shade.
+If you have both, place the cattleya closer to the light than the phalaenopsis, which will prefer more shade.

 Can Cattleya grow in full sun?
 No. they need a place that provides more shade than sun, actually.
 As for shade, Cattleyas like to be 60% of the time out of the direct sun.
 They still want a bright, well-lit room, but not direct beams.

 Don’t keep your orchid in a window that gets sun at all hours—morning, noon, and night.
-If you live in a climate that is blessed enough to grow orchids outside (lucky you), attach them to the tree that gets more shade than sun.
+If you live in a climate that is blessed enough to grow orchids outside (lucky you), attach them to the tree that gets more shade than the sun.

 Never attach an orchid where direct afternoon beams can scorch it.